macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex51"></a>ex51
-Write a function dividerMult(n, a, nbRange) who found the numbers (from 0 to nbRange) who can be divided by n
+Write a function dividerMult(n, a, nbRange) that found the numbers (from 0 to nbRange) that can be divided by n
 and not multiplier of a
 Ex:
 \>\> dividerMult(5, 2, 100)